XD-DENG/Spark-practice/README.md

 >>> package_count_2['"stm"']
 25
 ```
-Please note that `countByKey` method ONLY works on RDDs of type (K, V), returning a hashmap of (K, int) pairs with the count of each key.
+Please note that `countByKey` method ONLY works on RDDs of type (K, V), returning a hashmap of (K, int) pairs with the count of each key [1].
 AND the value of `V` will not affect the result!
 Just like the example below.
 ```python
 >>> package_count_2 = content.map(lambda x: (x[6], 1)).countByKey()
 >>> package_count_2['"ggplot2"']